the-vegetarian-vampire/Owlz-Network/README.md

 -----

 ## Data Models
-Using Django Admin and SQLite, the Python models are rendered to the Django framework alphabetically as `Comments`, `Followers`, `Posts`, and `Users`.
+Using Django Admin and SQLite, the models are rendered to the Django framework alphabetically as `Comments`, `Followers`, `Posts`, and `Users`.

 <img width="1117" alt="Screen Shot 2023-02-25 at 11 52 13 PM" src="https://user-images.githubusercontent.com/105305546/221393006-408d2d34-590d-4c3e-a6e0-bb578d36fc96.png">